fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/Logging.md

     `com.google.api.ads.adwords.lib.utils.report_download`

+  Report requests:
+  * One-line summary logged to `INFO` for successful requests, and `WARN` for failed requests
+  * HTTP headers and complete AWQL or `ReportDefinition` XML logged to `INFO` for successful requests, and `WARN` for failed requests

+  Report responses:
+  * One-line summary including HTTP status code and message logged to `INFO` for successful requests, and `WARN` for failed requests

 * [BatchJob](https://developers.google.com/adwords/api/docs/guides/batch-jobs) requests:

     `com.google.api.ads.adwords.lib.utils.batch_job`

   Operation uploads:
-  * One-line summary to `INFO` for successful uploads, and `WARN` for failed uploads
+  * One-line summary logged to `INFO` for successful uploads, and `WARN` for failed uploads
-  * Complete upload contents to `DEBUG` for all uploads
+  * Complete upload contents logged to `DEBUG` for all uploads

   Batch job result downloads:
-  * One-line summary to `INFO` for successful downloads, and `WARN` for failed downloads
+  * One-line summary logged to `INFO` for successful downloads, and `WARN` for failed downloads

 Because the client library uses SLF4J, the behavior of these loggers is highly customizable.